 When emission type are used (as with mobile source processing using the Movesmrg program), column C must contain the emission types instead of the pollutants.
 For example, if the MEPROC file contained processes EXR (exhaust running), EPM (evaporative permeation), and CXR (crankcase running exhaust), then in order to use pollutant-specific entries in the GSREF file for mobile sources, records would need to be added to the file that use the emission types EXR_TOG, EPM_TOG, and CXR_TOG in column C. Note that the separator within these process-pollutant combinations must be a double underscore.
-The format of the GSREF file for area and mobile sources is shown in Table 8.42, "Format for area- and mobile-source GSREF" [397].
+The format of the GSREF file for area and mobile sources is shown in Table 8.41, "Format for area- and mobile-source GSREF" [393].

-Table 8.42.
+Table 8.41.
 Format for area- and mobile-source GSREF

-Line Position Description 1+ A Area: 10-digit SCC, or 7-digit SCC with zeros filling the remaining digits (Character) Mobile: 10-digit SCC code (Character) Set to zero if cross-reference entry is not SCC-specific В Speciation profile code (Character) (required; must match codes in the GSPRO file) С Pollutant name or emission type (Character) (required; must match pollutants for profile code in GSPRO file; put zero id not pollutant-dependent) D Country/state/county code (6-digit Integer in format YSSCCC) (optional): • leave blank if not country/state-dependent • set to YSS000 for country/state-dependent • set to YSSCCC for county-dependent Е Maximum Achievable Technology Code (6-character String) (optional; use 0 if not needed) F Standard Industrial Code (4-character String) (optional; use 0 if not needed)
+Line Position Description 1+ A Area: 20-digit SCC, or 10-digit SCC, or 7-digit SCC with zeros filling the remaining digits (Character) Mobile: 20-digit SCC code or 10-digit SCC (Character) Set to zero if cross-reference entry is not SCC-specific В Speciation profile code (Character) (required; must match codes in the GSPRO file) С Pollutant name or emission type (Character) (required; must match pollutants for profile code in GSPRO file; put zero id not pollutant-dependent) D Country/state/county code (6-digit Character in format YSSCCC) (optional): • leave blank if not country/state-dependent • set to YSS000 for country/state-dependent • set to YSSCCC for county-dependent Е Maximum Achievable Technology Code (6-character String) (optional; use 0 if not needed) F Standard Industrial Code (20-character String) (optional; use 0 if not needed)